deepmodeling/dpgen/doc/how-to-contribute.md

 ## How to contribute to DP-GEN

-DP-GEN adopts the same convention as other softwares in DeepModeling Community.
+DP-GEN adopts the same convention as other software in DeepModeling Community.

 You can first refer to DeePMD-kit's
 [Contributing guide](https://github.com/deepmodeling/deepmd-kit/blob/master/CONTRIBUTING.md)